-The City of Coconut Creek is served by The Wheelabrator North Broward Inc. solid waste facility.
+The City of Coconut Creek is served by the Republic Services the Wheelabrator North Broward, Inc. solid waste facility.
 This facility produces power by incineration and sells it to local utilities.

-All service Republic Services provides waste collection service in the City.
+All service refuse provides waste collection service in the City.
 Dumpster locations are provided on the Development Plan, EXHIBIT H. The final locations will be identified on the approved site plan and will provide adequate solid waste collection locations on the site.